PG&E Corp (PCG)

 DSO = 365 ÷ Receivables turnover

-The Days Sales Outstanding (DSO) ratio for PG&E Corp. has exhibited fluctuations over the past five years.
-In 2019, the DSO was at its highest level at 162.65 days, indicating that it took the company on average approximately 162 days to collect its accounts receivable.
-This was followed by a significant improvement in 2020, with the DSO decreasing to 121.32 days, suggesting a faster collection of receivables that year.
+The days of sales outstanding (DSO) metric for PG&E Corp has shown some fluctuations over the past five years.
+In December 2020, the DSO stood at 37.21 days, indicating that on average, it took the company about 37 days to collect its accounts receivable.
+By December 2021, the DSO had increased to 41.47 days, suggesting a slower collection period.